animehunter123/copypasta2/README.md

 * navbar dropdown for ALL/FILES/NOTES needs to be ontop all the time if clicked, not just on hover, it also needs to filter correctly again (it has a memoization bug at the moment)

 * TST: Do a test to ensure 14 day'eth old'eth card got deleted'eth!
+* WISH: Refactor to multiple jsx files for the components (with their own imports and exports)

 ...
 Before Final Release
 * REQ: move all scripts to ./scripts, and leave a ./restart.sh at top level?